Frequently Asked Questions

 How long will it take for my fruit to arrive?

 Once the gift leaves our facility, it takes approximately 5-7 days for delivery to the 48 contiguous United States and approximately 7-10 days to Canada.
-Your gift is transported in climate-controlled trucks to the Post Office that corresponds to the shipping ZIP Code.
-A neighborhood letter carrier will bring the gift to your door, or leave a notice for you to pick it up at your local Post Office.

 YOUR REQUESTED ARRIVAL DATE IS JUST AN APPROXIMATE DATE.
 WE MAKE EVERY EFFORT TO HAVE YOUR GIFT ARRIVE AS CLOSE TO YOUR REQUESTED ARRIVAL DATE AS POSSIBLE.
 HOWEVER, WHEN SHIPPING FRESH CITRUS, THERE CAN BE DELAYS FOR REASONS BEYOND OUR CONTROL (MOSTLY MOTHER NATURE).
 WE GUARANTEE YOUR ORDER WILL ARRIVE IN EXCELLENT CONDITION.